 The council are not responsible for the accuracy of information provided by the Statutory Undertakers who provide details on proposed or existing street works which appear on this website.

-You can use our interactive maps to view all the street works in the city.
+You can use the interactive map produced by Transport for Greater Manchester to view all the street works in the city.